Detroit City Council President Brenda Jones introduces League CEO Dan Gilmartin at a recent education session.

 The League’s Anthony Minghine, associate executive director and COO, spoke to the council about a variety of municipal finance topics.
 Several hours were spent laying a foundation upon which the council can use as the bankruptcy ends and the emergency manager prepares to leave.
 The dialog that took place made clear that the council is preparing for a new day and setting new expectations for reporting and management of the budget.
 Topics covered included Governmental Accounting Standards Board (GASB) pronouncements, fund types, allowable expenses, understanding financial statements, municipal budgeting, and long range planning considerations.

 Other sessions were on lobbying 101; planning and zoning; legal framework of municipalities by the League’s General Counsel William Mathewson; and roles and responsibilities.

 Kelly Warren, the League’s director of events, said the goal of the sessions were to give Detroit leaders the core lessons taught through the League’s Elected Officials Academy (EOA) program.
 Go here for more information about this EOA program.

-Samantha Harkins is the Director of State Affairs for the Michigan Municipal League.
-She can be reached at 517-908-0306 or email at firstname.lastname@example.org
+Matt Bach is director of media relations for the Michigan Municipal League.
+He can be reached at firstname.lastname@example.org.